lihaoyi/macropy/readme.md

 Detailed Guide
 ==============

 As mentioned earlier, MacroPy uses PEP 302 for much of its functionality.
-It looks out in particular for the syntactic forms (`import macros, ...`, `my_macro%...`, `with my_macro:`, `@my_macro`) to decide which parts of the AST need to be expanded by which macros.
+It looks out in particular for the syntactic forms (`import macros, ...`, `my_macro(...)`, `my_macro%...`, `with my_macro:`, `@my_macro`) to decide which parts of the AST need to be expanded by which macros.
 MacroPy uses the inbuilt Python infrastructure for [parsing the source](http://docs.python.org/2/library/ast.html#ast.parse) and [representing it as an AST](http://docs.python.org/2/library/ast.html#abstract-grammar).
 You should familiarize yourself with the classes which make up the Python AST, since you will be interacting with them a great deal while writing macros.

 Once you have an AST, there are a few possible forms that code can take: